For Authors

 Website links and DOIs

-Ensure that all hyperlinks and DOIs are clickable and valid.
+Ensure all hyperlinks and DOIs are clickable and valid.
 DOIs should be written in the following format: https://doi.org/number.

 REQUIRED FILES AT SUBMISSION

 A cover letter This letter must provide the details of all author(s) names, institutional affiliations, ORCID codes, a physical and/or postal address, and phone number.
-The cover letter should also contain a conflict of interest statement and a funding statement, if applicable, and/or a data availability statement if applicable.
+The cover letter should also contain a conflict of interest statement and a funding statement if applicable, and/or a data availability statement if applicable.

 EDITORIAL AND PEER REVIEW PROCESSES